Independent research and operating notes on AI agent governance.

 Why public zeroes should not reassure you

-It does not mean public repositories are safe because the report did not surface write-capable or exec-capable agents.
-Public repositories systematically underexpose those paths.
-The report is not telling AppSec to relax.
+It does not mean public repositories are safe because the report surfaced only limited write-capable and exec-capable agents.
+The report cannot observe many internal write, credential, or deployment paths.
+It is not telling AppSec to relax.
 It is telling AppSec where the public evidence floor actually is.

 Absence of visible runtime privilege is not evidence of low internal runtime risk.
 The report is a visibility and governance-readiness study, not a full runtime exploit census.